oblac/jodd-site/content/proxetta/1+index.md

 files and so on.

 *Proxetta* advices uses completely different concept than any other AOP library.
-Advices are written in the same way as user would write real subclass.
+Advices are written _in the same way_ as user would write real subclass.
 Instead of using custom class for accessing proxified method and its arguments, they will be **replaced** directly on the usage place.

-This approach makes *Proxetta* fast.
+This unique approach makes *Proxetta* fast.
 Very fast.

 Invocation replacements proxies is another unique feature of *Proxetta*.

-## Performance test
+### Performance test

 Because of its unique approach for advices definition, *Proxetta* is very fast.
 Compared to one of the most used code generation libraries,